texhex/MPSXM/README.md

 ```

 ### Get-StringHasData ###
-Returns true if the string contains data (not $null, empty or only white spaces)
+Returns true if the string contains data (does not contain $null, empty or only white spaces).
+Uses [Test-String -HasData] internally.
 ```powershell
 Get-StringHasData [-string] <String>
 ```
  - *string* - The string value to be checked

 ### Get-StringIsNullOrWhiteSpace ###
-Returns true if the string is either $null, empty, or consists only of white-space characters.
+Returns true if the string is either $null, empty, or consists only of white-space characters (uses [Test-String -IsNullOrWhiteSpace] internally)
 ```powershell
 Get-StringIsNullOrWhiteSpace [-string] <String>
 ```